 - Membership: The Ansche Chesed Hebrew School is open to children in Pre-K–Grade 2 regardless of whether their families are members of Ansche Chesed.
 Families with children entering Grade 3 and above must be members in good standing of AnscheChesed in order to enroll their children.
 Information on membership can be found on our membership page.

-- Tuition and Class Schedule: For the current year’s Tuition and Class Schedule, please see below.
+- Tuition and Class Schedule: For the current year’s Tuition and Class Schedule, please see above.

-- Application Form: To enroll your child in an Ansche Chesed Hebrew School program, please complete the online application or print and complete the print version and return it to Rabbi Yael Hammerman, Director of Congregational Learning, Ansche Chesed, 251 West 100th Street, New York, NY 10025.
+- Application Form: To enroll your child in an Ansche Chesed Hebrew School program, please complete the online application or print and complete the print version and return it to Rabbi Yael Hammerman, Ansche Chesed, 251 West 100th Street, New York, NY 10025.